 LGBTQ SUICIDE (AND PREVENTION)

-Three in ten LGBTQ teens (40% of transgender teens) will contemplate or attempt suicide.
-That’s four times more than their heterosexual counterparts.
-Of course, researchers and advocates agree that it’s not their sexuality that leads them down a suicidal path; it’s the stigma and discrimination they face in a largely heterosexual world.
-More than half of LGBTQ youth have been verbally assaulted, almost a quarter threatened with physical violence, one in ten actually beaten – and all because they were gay, lesbian, bisexual or transgendered.
-As wonderful as it is to be LGBTQ – the road to happiness for a gay teen can be a long and strenuous one.
+Three in ten LGBTQ youth (40% of transgender youth) will contemplate or attempt suicide.
+That’s four times more than their heterosexual/cisgender counterparts.
+Of course, researchers and advocates agree that it’s not their sexuality and/or gender identity that leads them down this path; it’s the stigma and discrimination they face in heterosexist, transphobic world.
+More than half of LGBTQ youth have been verbally assaulted, almost a quarter threatened with physical violence, one in ten physically assaulted.

-LGBTQ youth experience far greater social discrimination and isolation, depression, low self-esteem, negative family interactions and violence than many of their heterosexual peers.
-Young queers have to face many challenges; the lack of support from families that are not always prepared to understand, the lack of understanding from friends, the growing amount of bullying in school and other social situations, the guilt, self-loathing and isolation that they experience, lack of control over their lives if they live at home or are not fully independent, as well as religious persecution they may feel from our families and peers.
+LGBTQ youth experience far greater social discrimination and isolation, depression, low self-esteem, negative family interactions and violence than many of their heterosexual/cisgender peers.
+These youth have to face many potential challenges: hostile or unsupportive families; unsympathetic friends; bullying; guilt; isolation; shame, a lack of control over their lives if they live at home or are not fully independent; as well as religious persecution.
 All of these factors contribute to a greater risk of depression and suicidal feelings.

-If you are feeling depressed or if you are considering suicide, please call The Trevor Hotline, which is a 24-hour toll-free suicide prevention line aimed at gay, lesbian, bisexual, transgendered, and questioning youths: 1-866-4-U-TREVOR or check out their website, the trevor project
+If you are feeling depressed or if you are considering suicide – call The Trevor Hotline, which is a 24-hour toll-free suicide prevention line aimed at gay, lesbian, bisexual, transgendered, and questioning youth: 1-866-4-U-TREVOR.

 some other resources: